Google Wallet: Google Wallet (2011) launches

 Google demonstrated the original version of the original Google Wallet app at a press conference on May 26, 2011.
 The first app was released in the US only on September 19, 2011.
 Initially, the app only supported Mastercard cards issued by Citibank.

 On May 15, 2013, Google announced the integration of Google Wallet and Gmail, allowing users to send money through Gmail attachments.
-While Google Wallet is available only in the United States, the Gmail integration is currently available in the U.S. and the United Kingdom.
+While Google Wallet was available only in the United States, the Gmail integration was made available in the U.S. and the United Kingdom.

 In 2015, a physical Google Wallet card was launched as an optional addition to the app, which allowed users to make purchases at point-of-sale (in stores or online) drawing from funds in their Google Wallet account, attached debit card account, or bank account.
 The card could also be used to withdraw cash at ATMs with no Google-associated fee, and could be used like a debit card for virtually any purpose, including such things as renting a car.
 The Wallet Card was discontinued on June 30, 2016, and replaced with Android Pay.

-The original version of Google Wallet allowed users to make point-of-sale purchases with their mobile devices using near-field communication (NFC) technology.
-As of September 2015, however, Google dropped NFC from Google Wallet, offering the technology only through Android Pay, which is a separate application available only to Android users.
-As a result, any gift cards, loyalty programs, and promotional offers stored in an older version of Google Wallet could no longer be used.